Skip to main content

 • Brown fat.
 Burns sugar and fatty acids to make heat (thermogenesis).

 When you step into the cold, your body fires up brown fat to keep your core warm.
 That process pulls glucose out of the bloodstream and, over time, can improve insulin sensitivity.
-Dr. Susanna Søberg's work in Copenhagen suggests that about 11 minutes of cold a week is the sweet spot for this metabolic shift.
+Dr. Susanna Søberg's work in Copenhagen suggests that about 11 minutes of cold a week is the sweet spot for this metabolic change.

 How Does Cold Exposure Change Brain Chemistry?

 Dopamine.
 Cold immersion has been shown to raise dopamine by up to 250%.
 Unlike a stimulant crash, the dopamine bump from cold tends to last for hours, supporting steady focus and mood.
-Norepinephrine.
-This alertness chemical also spikes during cold exposure.
-It helps lower inflammation and clears the brain fog that many of our patients describe after a long Philly winter.

 What Does the Beginner Protocol Look Like?